At Least 12 Dead in Bronx Fire, NYC’s Deadliest Blaze in Decades

 A fire tore through an apartment building in the Bronx on Thursday night, leaving at least 12 people dead, including a 1-year-old child.
-Four people were critically injured and two sustained non-life threatening injuries, according to New York Mayor Bill de Blasio.
+Four people were critically injured and two sustained non-life-threatening injuries, according to New York mayor Bill de Blasio.

 “This will rank as one of the worst losses of life to a fire in many, many years,” de Blasio said during a press conference.
 “We may lose others as well.”